-Going Off The Beaten Path In The Peruvian Desert
+Going Off The Beaten Path In The Nazca Desert in Peru

 Peru is an incredibly diverse country.
 It has the wet Amazonian jungles, the high snow-capped mountains of the Andes.
-But on that day, it was one of the most arid deserts on the planet I was stepping on.
+But on that day, it was one of the most arid deserts on the planet I was stepping on: Peru’s coastal desert, more precisely in the Nazca Desert.
+(Yes, the famous Nazca Lines you are thinking of are not very far.)

 Just travel some 1000 km (620 mi) towards the south, and you will find yourself in the middle of the Atacama Desert in Chile, the official driest region on Earth.
 In the region of Ica, we are then in the suburb of the Atacama, so to speak.
 If you ignore the little drizzle they sometimes get in Januray and February, it doesn’t rain.